 The B&CCC regularly seeks qualified volunteers to join our small but dynamic team.
 Volunteers work closely with the Executive Director and all the B&CCC team and assist in the development and implementation of new and current projects and activities.

 Candidates should have a solid academic background (economic, business, marketing and finances studies preferred) and be highly interested in working in an international environment.
 He/she should have excellent computer skills.
-English and Spanish are our working languages, so apprentices are required to speak both fluently.
+English and Spanish are our working languages.

 The average duration of a voluntary placement is four months, with the option to increase that to a further four months depending on availability and skills.

-The British and Colombian Chamber of Commerce regularly seeks volunteers to support the following areas , all to start the first week of the following months: Jan, May, September, Oct in London, UK.
+The British and Colombian Chamber of Commerce regularly seeks volunteers to support the chamber in the following areas:

 - Administration & Accounts: Volunteers will provide support primarily to the accounts team.
 Ideally this programme would suit an individual looking to develop a career in accountancy.